 I know, a movie theater that has full restaurant service isn’t something that you find only in Austin, but I love that there are four (!)
 Alamo Drafthouses, and I thought that the beer menu was larger than the beer menu of some bars I’ve been to (not in Austin, of course!).
-Plus, some of the theaters seemed fairly new, which I appreciated after spending way too many evenings in New York’s one and only comparable cinema, the old and worn Nitehawk Cinema (note: If the rumors are true, Downtown Brooklyn will get an Alamo Drafthouse in 2016!).
+Plus, some of the theaters seemed fairly new, which I appreciated after spending way too many evenings in New York’s one and only comparable cinema, the old and worn Nitehawk Cinema (Update 2018: Brooklyn now also has an Alamo Drafthouse!).
 The best events in an Alamo Drafthouse theater aren’t the regular movies, by the way, but the sing-alongs, (80s and 90s themed?
 Yes!!) and quote-alongs.

 21 Eeyore’s Birthday Party